 WHAT RAISES JEN’S PULSE?
 Underrepresented voices in the contemporary realistic space; stories that are funny and sad and true, that reflect the diversity of our world; messy family dynamics; smart, wry humor; specific stories that speak to universal realities; ordinary stories that explore extraordinary emotions; romantic comedies with depth.

 Jen’s titles include:

-Associate editor NICOLE ELLUL joined Simon Pulse in February of 2012 and worked at Bloomsbury Children’s Books before her current position.
-Nicole received her BA in English and History from the scenic Grand Valley State University (near beautiful Lake Michigan) and was a college volleyball player.
+Editor NICOLE ELLUL joined Simon Pulse in February of 2012 and worked at Bloomsbury Children’s Books before her current position.
+Nicole received her BA in English and History from the scenic Grand Valley State University (near beautiful Lake Michigan).
 Originally from the Detroit area, Nicole is a die-hard hockey fan.
 Follow her on Twitter @NicoleMEllul.

 Nicole’s titles include:

 WHAT RAISES SARAH’S PULSE?
+All SFF, all the time!
 Lush, inventive fantasies; accessible, character-driven science fiction (especially if it’s set in space!); emotionally complex heroes and sympathetic villains; detailed worldbuilding; classics and fairy tales reimagined; stories exploring the nature of humanity and morality; anything with a time travel, alternate history, or parallel universe hook; and I always love a good conspiracy or deep dark secret.

 Sarah’s titles include: